+We traded the Green Gilt 1.5% 2053 and the Green Gilt 7/8% 2033 over the quarter.
 We bought the bonds when we felt that markets were pricing in more BoE cuts than we thought it would deliver and that gilts had probably sold off too much.
-We then sold the 2047s later in the quarter when we felt that gilt yields might grind higher again.

-Australian government bond yields, at roughly 4% for the 10-year, are markedly higher than gilt yields so Australian state government debt and credit investments can offer much more attractive yields than their UK counterparts.
+We then sold them later in the quarter when we felt that gilt yields might grind higher again.
+Australian government bond yields, at roughly 4% for the 10year, are markedly higher than gilt yields so Australian state government debt and credit investments can offer much more attractive yields than their UK counterparts.
 As a result, we've been adding significantly to our Australian bond exposure, hedged back to sterling.
 For example, we bought New South Wales 2.5% 2032 and also Queensland 1.25% 2031 state government bonds.